CBD for Quitting Smoking: What the Research Says

 An Honest Look at a Complicated Subject

-Iâve looked into this myself, during one of my quit attempts.
-I was willing to try just about anything that might take the edge off.
-What I found was promising enough to be worth discussing â and incomplete enough that I canât tell you itâll work.
+I looked into this during one of my own quit attempts, willing to try just about anything that might blunt the edge.
+What I found was interesting enough to take seriously, and incomplete enough to keep perspective.

 The Research: What We Actually Know